Ilovewomen/D-LINK-DIR-615/README.md

 # D-LINK-DIR-615
-## Sensitive information disclosure vulnerability in D-Link dir-605l B2 2.01mt
+## Sensitive information disclosure vulnerability in D-Link dir-605l Hardware Version : Q1 Firmware Version : 17.00

-Sensitive information disclosure vulnerability exists in D-Link dir-605l B2 2.01mt.
+Sensitive information disclosure vulnerability exists in D-Link dir-615 Hardware Version : Q1 Firmware Version : 17.00.
 An attacker can obtain a user name and password by forging a post request to the / getcfg.php page

 ## harm